Leyland Leopard: Later variants

 Late in 1974 spring-operated parking brakes, automatic brake adjusters, a water-cooled air compressor and a revised engine mounting resulted in a change to PSU3C, PSU4C and PSU5A.
-Leyland ceased making a manual gearbox for the Leopard and a version with ZFS4:60 gearbox and otherwise up to date chassis specification was sold to Scottish Bus Group as the PSU3C.3R, there was by this time no generally available manual option.
+Leyland ceased making a manual gearbox for the Leopard and a version with ZF S4-60 gearbox and otherwise up to date chassis specification was sold as an alternative to the Scottish Bus Group as the PSU3C.3R.